 Integration of scholarly knowledge and practice: Another cornerstone of the philosophical foundation of the psychology internship is a belief in the necessity of integrating theory, practice, and research in a supervised experience.
 Interns have the opportunity to implement research-informed practice through their advocacy project, in which they use research to inform their consultation with a campus partner.
-Interns are also expected to integrate current research into their supervision of psychology externs, projects, outreach, and all presentations.
+Interns are also expected to integrate current research into their clinical work, supervision of psychology externs, outreach programming, and all presentations.

 Statement on Service to a Diverse Public

 As members of the Counseling and Psychological Services (CAPS) staff, we consistently strive to integrate our multicultural commitment into the everyday functioning and structure of our agency and training program.
 We have a great appreciation for the dignity and worth of each person we encounter.
 In our work, we acknowledge and celebrate the diversity of the students with whom we work.
 We also advocate a philosophy of acceptance, compassion, and support for those individuals whom we serve and provide an emotionally safe and respectful environment for all clients.
 Thus, we have adopted APA’s documents “Preparing Professional Psychologists to Serve a Diverse Public: A Core Requirement in Doctoral Education and Training” and “Professional Psychologist Competencies to Serve a Diverse Public“, which were developed by the Education Directorate of the American Psychological Association.
-The main goal of these documents is to assist training programs in addressing conflicts between trainees’ worldviews, beliefs, religious values and professional psychology’s commitment to offering culturally responsive psychological services to all members of the public, especially to those from traditionally marginalized groups.
+The main goal of these documents is to assist training programs in addressing conflicts between trainees’ worldviews, beliefs, religious values, and professional psychology’s commitment to offering culturally responsive psychological services to all members of the public, especially to those from marginalized groups.
 We take a developmental and supportive approach to the integration of this value.
 While we respect the right of trainees to maintain their personal belief systems, we expect that trainees will work to develop competencies to work effectively and ethically with diverse populations regardless of their personal beliefs.
 If concerns arise, we will actively work with trainees to address them to ensure the culturally informed care of the diverse student population at this university.

 Statement on Trainee Self-Disclosure